Why use Kafka Connect?~ NaN minutes

 It is recommended to leverage existing connectors and not write them ourselves.

 Other companies (including Confluent itself) and talented developers already wrote most of the connectors for us.
-They already have done a very good job in writing these sources and sinks connectors which are battle-tested.
+They already have done a very good job in writing these source and sink connectors which are battle-tested.

 Kafka Connect is really about: don't write code and use a battled-tested connector instead.
 We just provide a piece of configuration and we're good to go.
 Hopefully, it is still possible to write a new connector plugin from scratch.